Ergonomics! Fun word, un-fun subject.

 1. Invest in better chairs

-So, should you be sitting on a swivel chair, stool, exercise ball or or one of those fancy posture chairs?
+So, should you be sitting on a swivel chair, stool, exercise ball or one of those fancy posture chairs?
 While most will opt for the classic office swivel chair, there are a few ergonomic features that differentiate the good from the bad.

 According to the UK’s PhysioMed, the chair should meet these specifications;